sanette/intuos4-oled/README.md

 sudo cp 99-wacom.rules /etc/udev/rules.d/99-wacom.rules
 ```

-(This might require a restart, or instead you can type ``sudo udevadm
+(This might require a restart, or instead you can type `sudo udevadm
 control --reload-rules && udevadm trigger`)

-3. Using your session-manager startup scripts, update the tablet with
-   `intuos4oled update` whenever you open a session.

 ### Make it automatic